 In short, your first point of call is to ask for a recommendation from family or friends.
 You should then look at the building firm’s history and do some research into them.

 If you can’t get a recommendation, you should use a professional trade association like the FMB, which can put them in touch with a vetted and inspected building firm.
 You can use our Find a Builder search to find a reliable tradesperson.

 Once you have decided on your builder, make sure you don’t pay all the money up front.
 You should set up an agreed payment schedule and only pay the final amount when you are satisfied that all of the work has been completed to a good standard.

 One of the most crucial things you need to do before you start is to have everything in writing with a contract.
 Get it written down and signed – costs, scope, responsibilities, timeframe – everything!

-Whatever home improvement project you have planned, we hope these basic tips, as well as our handy guide will help.
+Whatever home improvement project you have planned, we hope these basic tips, will help.
 And remember, if a firm says they can start next week, the chances are it’s too good to be true.

 Find a Master Builder